mrd0x/secblog/src/pages/browser-in-the-browser-phishing-attack/index.md

     <a href="https://gmail.com">Google</a>

-If an onclick event returning false is added then hovering over the link will continue to show the website but when the link is clicked, the `href` attribute is completely ignored.
+If an onclick event that returns false is added, then hovering over the link will continue to show the website in the `href` attribute but when the link is clicked then the `href` attribute is ignored.
 We can use this knowledge to make the pop-up window appear more realistic.

     <a href="https://gmail.com" onclick="return launchWindow();">Google</a>